maslovsa/TestMoya/README.md

-# Gittik
+# TestMoya

-Main idea of the Gittik:
+Main idea of the TestMoya:
 - Search Git repos.
 - Load author details.
 - Feature some repos.